amaurypm/transcode2H265/README.md

                         Indicates the number of processor cores the script will use.
 0 indicates to use as many as possible [default: 0].
-  -c, --auto-crop       Autocrop output files [default: False].
-WARNING: Use
+  -c, --auto-crop       Turn on autocrop function.
+WARNING: Use with caution
-                        with caution as some video files has variable width horizontal (and vertical) black bars, in those cases you will probably lose data.
+                        as some video files has variable width horizontal (and vertical) black bars, in those cases you will probably lose data.
+  -v, --version         Show program's version number and exit.
 ```

 ## Is it just in English?